 How to apply?

-To find out current opportunities, please search for Horizon Europe on the Funding & Tenders Portal of the European Commission.
-Check the call to find out how to submit your project proposal.
+To find out about current opportunities, please search for Horizon Europe on the Funding & Tenders Portal of the European Commission.